eddwebster/football_analytics/README.md

 *    [Getting into Sports Analytics](https://medium.com/@GregorydSam/getting-into-sports-analytics-ddf0e90c4cce) by Sam Gregory (@GregorydSam)
 *    [Getting into Sports Analytics 2.0](https://medium.com/@GregorydSam/getting-into-sports-analytics-2-0-129dfb87f5be) by Sam Gregory (@GregorydSam)
 *    [Best Football Analytics Pieces](https://medium.com/@GregorydSam/best-football-analytics-pieces-e532844b12e) by Sam Gregory (@GregorydSam)
-*    [ow to become a football data scientist – Friends of Tracking](https://www.youtube.com/watch?v=9J8CwOtjOiw) with Pascal Bauer, Javier Fernández, Suds Gopaladesikan, Fran Peralta, and David Sumpter
+*    [How to become a football data scientist – Friends of Tracking](https://www.youtube.com/watch?v=9J8CwOtjOiw) with Pascal Bauer, Javier Fernández, Suds Gopaladesikan, Fran Peralta, and David Sumpter
 *    [You Want to be a Performance Analyst?](https://thevideoanalyst.com/want-performance-analyst/) by The Video Analyst
 *    [What do you need to learn to work in football analytics?](https://barcainnovationhub.com/what-do-you-need-to-learn-to-work-in-football-analytics/) by David Sumpter for Barca Innovation Hub
 *    [Careers in Sports Analytics](https://www.youtube.com/watch?v=0Y46KjeVsD0)